François de MélogueProvencal RecipesSeasonal MenusTaste

 Ingredients

-• 1 tbsp Chopped Fresh Herbs summer savory, thyme, basil, parsley, tarragon
+• 1 tbsp fresh mixed herbs chopped, summer savory, thyme, basil, parsley, tarragon

 Instructions

-• Remove the thigh bone and put chicken legs aside while you prepare the filling.
-In a medium saucepan over medium-high heat, heat the olive oil with the garlic and cook until the garlic starts turning amber coloured, about 2 minutes.
+• Remove the thigh bone and set the chicken legs aside while you prepare the filling.
+In a medium saucepan over medium-high heat, heat the olive oil with the garlic and cook until the garlic starts turning amber-coloured, about 2 minutes.
 Add the leeks, onion, carrots, fennel, and celery.

 • Preheat the oven to 400°F (200°C).

 • Lay the chicken thighs out on a counter with the skin side facing downwards.
-Put about a pinky sized about filling where the thigh bone used to be and roll it up.
+Put about a pinky-sized filling where the thigh bone used to be and roll it up.
 Use a toothpick or skewer to help keep the stuffing inside.

 • Butter a skillet and lay the chicken on top.
 Pour chicken stock around and roast for 45 minutes, or until the chicken is fully cooked.
 Let rest for 10 minutes before slicing.